Baldwin V of Jerusalem: Death and aftermath

 Baldwin V died of unknown causes in Acre between May and mid-September 1186.
 The exact date is not known; the historian Steven Runciman proposes late August.
 The contemporary chronicler William of Newburgh wrote that Baldwin was poisoned by his regent, Raymond of Tripoli, but William was generally hostile to the count.
-Hamilton considers foul play by Raymond unlikely because the king was in the care of his granduncle Joscelin of Courtenay.
+Hamilton considers foul play by Raymond unlikely because the king was in the care of Joscelin of Courtenay.

 Baldwin V's death led to another crisis.
-Joscelin handed his body to the Templars, who took it to Jerusalem for funeral.
-Raymond did not attend the funeral-historian Malcolm Barber argues that he was mustering supporters to claim the throne-but Joscelin, Reginald of Châtillon, Patriarch Heraclius, Baldwin's grandfather William, and the masters of the military orders were present.
+His granduncle Joscelin handed his body to the Templars, who took it to Jerusalem for funeral.
+Raymond did not attend the funeral (historian Malcolm Barber argues that he was mustering supporters to claim the throne) but Joscelin, Reginald of Châtillon, Patriarch Heraclius, Baldwin's grandfather William, and the masters of the military orders were present.
 Baldwin became the seventh and last of the Latin kings to be buried in the Church of the Holy Sepulchre.
-Baldwin's mother, Sibylla, promptly established herself as the successor to her son and then invested her husband, Guy, with kingship.
+His mother, Sibylla, promptly established herself as the successor to her son and then invested her husband, Guy, with kingship.
 Jerusalem was conquered by Saladin in 1187.
 Baldwin's mother and half-sisters died in 1190, leaving his half-aunt, Isabella I, as the heir to what remained of the kingdom.
 Baldwin V's elaborate tomb, likely commissioned by Sibylla, survived until 1808 when it was destroyed in a fire.